 What does not happen at the CAPS embedded program at Wharton?

 CAPS hired Courtney Hutchison, a licensed social worker and psychotherapist with a background in community mental health and college counseling settings to work part-time in Huntsman.
-Hutchinson holds master’s degrees from Bryn Mawr College and UC Berkeley and earned her bachelor’s degree from Brown University.
+Hutchison holds master’s degrees from Bryn Mawr College and UC Berkeley and earned her bachelor’s degree from Brown University.
 She won the 2018 Pennsylvania Society for Clinical Social Work Award for Clinical Excellence.
 Hutchison trained at CAPS and previously worked with Wharton student groups to facilitate workshops.

 Who can see the CAPS clinician in Huntsman?